Neltaris/Neltaris/README.md

 ## ⚙️ Current Projects

 - 🕹️ Building a social app for gamers to connect, chat, and discover others with similar interests.
-- 🔍 Includes game search powered by a local database and the RAWG API.
-- 🔒 Working on authentication, caching, and robust backend handling to support future scalability.
+- 🧾 Developing a receipt reader app using OCR to scan and extract structured data from shopping tickets.

 ---